-5.6 Liquidity Risk Management
+5.5 Liquidity Risk Management

-The Board and Senior Management have a major stake in the liquidity management of Unity Bank.
+The Board and Senior Management drive activities related to the management of liquidity in Unity Bank.
 Within its oversight function, the Board sets clear liquidity management strategy, policies and procedures aligned with the Bank's overall business objectives.
 It further keeps a tab on Management's compliance with the Bank's liquidity risk management strategy.
 To this end, it seeks to know on a regular basis the liquidity position of the Bank while providing support in various forms feasible to Management in meeting the liquidity risk management objectives.